Jim Gordon (musician): Music career

 In later years, Whitlock claimed that the coda was not actually written by Gordon: "Jim took that piano melody from his ex-girlfriend Rita Coolidge.
 I know because in the D&B days I lived in John Garfield's old house in the Hollywood Hills and there was a guest house with an upright piano in it.
 Rita and Jim were up there in the guest house and invited me to join in on writing this song with them called 'Time'.
 (Her sister Priscilla wound up recording it with Booker T. Jones) Jim took the melody from Rita's song and didn't give her credit for writing it.
 Her boyfriend ripped her off."
 Graham Nash (who later dated Coolidge) substantiated Whitlock's claim in his memoir.
 "Time" was not released by Priscilla Coolidge and Booker T. until 1973, on their album Chronicles.

 In 1970 Gordon was part of Joe Cocker's Mad Dogs & Englishmen tour and played on Dave Mason's album Alone Together.
 In 1971, he toured with Traffic and appeared on two of their albums, including The Low Spark of High Heeled Boys.
 That same year he played on Harry Nilsson's album Nilsson Schmilsson, contributing the drum solo on the track "Jump into the Fire".

-Gordon was the drummer on the Incredible Bongo Band's album Bongo Rock, released in 1972, and his drum break on the LP version of "Apache" has been frequently sampled by rap music artists.
+Gordon was the drummer on the Incredible Bongo Band's album Bongo Rock, released in 1972, and his drum break on the LP version of "Apache" has been frequently sampled by hip-hop music artists.
 He recorded with Frank Zappa, including on the title track of the 1974 album Apostrophe (').
 Also in 1972, Gordon played drums on Helen Reddy's Top 20 US album I Am Woman.

-In 1973 Gordon played on Johnny Rivers's Blue Suede Shoes as well as on Art Garfunkel's Angel Clare albums, and toured with Rivers through 1974 appearing on the Last Boogie in Paris live album.
+In 1973 Gordon played on Johnny Rivers's Blue Suede Shoes as well as on Art Garfunkel's Angel Clare album, and toured with Rivers through 1974 appearing on the Last Boogie in Paris live album.
 Also in 1974, Gordon played on most of the tracks on Steely Dan's album Pretzel Logic, including the single "Rikki Don't Lose That Number".
 He again worked with Chris Hillman of the Byrds as the drummer in the Souther–Hillman–Furay Band from 1973 to 1975.
 He also played drums on three tracks on Alice Cooper's 1976 album, Alice Cooper Goes to Hell.

 Mental health

-Gordon developed schizophrenia and began to hear voices (including his mother's) which compelled him to starve himself and prevented him from sleeping, relaxing, or playing drums.
+Jim developed schizophrenia and began to hear voices (including his mother's), which compelled him to starve himself and prevented him from sleeping, relaxing, or playing drums.
 His physicians misdiagnosed the problems and instead treated him for alcohol abuse.

-While on tour with Joe Cocker in the early 1970s, Gordon reportedly punched his then-girlfriend Rita Coolidge in a hotel hallway, causing her to end their relationship.
+While on tour with Joe Cocker in the early 1970s, Jim reportedly punched his then-girlfriend Rita Coolidge in a hotel hallway, causing her to end their relationship.